bigmoves/quickslice/docs/README.md

 - OAuth session management and PDS writes
 - Efficient batching when resolving related records

 This adds up before you write any application logic.
-Every AppView also reimplements the same patterns.

 ## What Quickslice Does